christopher12112/it350/README.md

   <div class="w3-content">
     <div class="w3-twothird">
       <h1>Welcome to Dropt It</h1>
-      <h5 class="w3-padding-32">This an up and coming service for small business.
-Where we provide stations with locker throughout your town where you can deposit goods so that items to be picked up anytime of the day.
+      <h5 class="w3-padding-32">This is  an up and coming service for small business.
+Where we provide secure locker stations throughout your town where you can deposit goods so that items to be picked up anytime of the day any day a week.
 </h5>

       <p class="w3-text-grey">Our services are not just a singular so you can sell your goods on popular sites like Ebay, Amazon, Craigslist, and etc. As long as you have the product you can drop it.